 An application will typically use sqlite3_open() to create a single database connection during initialization.
 Note that sqlite3_open() can be used to either open existing database files or to create and open new database files.
 While many applications use only a single database connection, there is no reason why an application cannot call sqlite3_open() multiple times in order to open multiple database connections - either to the same database or to different databases.
 Sometimes a multi-threaded application will create separate database connections for each threads.
-Note too that is not necessary to open separate database connections in order to access two or more databases.
-A single database connection can be made to access two or more databases at one time using the ATTACH SQL command, so it is not necessary to have a separate database connection for each database file.
+Note that a single database connection can access two or more databases using the ATTACH SQL command, so it is not necessary to have a separate database connection for each database file.

 Many applications destroy their database connections using calls to sqlite3_close() at shutdown.
-Or, for example, an application that uses SQLite as its application file format might open database connections in response to a File->Open menu action and then destroy the corresponding database connection in response to the File->Close menu.
+Or, for example, an application that uses SQLite as its application file format might open database connections in response to a File/Open menu action and then destroy the corresponding database connection in response to the File/Close menu.

 To run an SQL statement, the application follows these steps:

 The foregoing is all one really needs to know in order to use SQLite effectively.
-All the rest is just ornamentation and detail.
+All the rest is optimization and detail.

 The sqlite3_exec() interface is a convenience wrapper that carries out all four of the above steps with a single function call.
 A callback function passed into sqlite3_exec() is used to process each row of the result set.
 The sqlite3_get_table() is another convenience wrapper that does all four of the above steps.
 The sqlite3_get_table() interface differs from sqlite3_exec() in that it stores the results of queries in heap memory rather than invoking a callback.